glott/FAST/README.md

 - This is useful for spawning in more departures than an airport may typically see in a certain period of time for training purposes

-`TIME_OFFSET`: all spawn delays are offset (sooner) by this amount of time in seconds; this is applied after the `TIME_COMPRESSION` above; all spawn delays less than the offset spawn immediately
+`TIME_OFFSET`: all spawn delays are offset (sooner) by this amount of time in seconds; all spawn delays less than the offset spawn immediately; the offset is applied after any `TIME_COMPRESSION` above

 - `TIME_OFFSET=600`: all aircraft spawn `600` seconds sooner (after `TIME_COMPRESSION` is applied); an aircraft with a spawn delay of `300` seconds would spawn immediately; an aircraft with a spawn delay of `1250` seconds would spawn after `650` seconds